jpbisciotti/asm-mlr/README.md

 | `$deck-ink`    | Headings on white slides    |
 | `$deck-accent` | "Section 1" label and links |

 The title slide background also appears as `data-background-color` in the YAML header of `slides.qmd`.
-Change both, or the background won't fill the viewport.
 Figure colors live inside `plots.R`, near the top of each function; they don't read the SCSS variables.

 ## Paper citation